LiamABailey/2DVelocityCorrelation/README.md

 Implementation of the velocity correlation algorithm used in 'Self-concentration and Large-Scale Coherence in Bacterial Dynamics', Dombrowski et al; 'Cytoplasmic streaming in Drosophilia oocytes with kinesin activity and correlates with the microtubule cytoskeleton architecture', Ganguly et al.

-Core function `square_input` is available in `velocitycorrelation2D`, other functions to format the data can be found in `velocitycorrelation2D.velutils`
+Core function `velocity_corr` is available in `velocitycorrelation2D.velocity_corr`, other functions to format the data can be found in `velocitycorrelation2D.velutils`

-`import velocitycorrelation2D as vd`
+`import velocitycorrelation2D.correlation`
-`from velocitycorrelaction2D import velutils`
+`import velocitycorrelation2D.velutils`

 ## Velocity Correlation as a Function of In-Plane Distance